 Do the Mossman Gorge walk

-When you check the website, it looks like there are several Mossman Gorge walking tracks and there are but they actually kind of all blend into one another.
+When you check the website, it looks like there are several Mossman Gorge walks and there are but they actually kind of all blend into one another.
 You can grab a map of all these Mossman Gorge self-guided walks at the visitor center.
-It’s the one I shared a photo of above.
+It's the one I shared a photo of above.

 The Baral Marrjanga is an easy 270-meter walk from where the shuttle bus drops you off over an elevated, wheelchair-accessible boardwalk to the Mossman Gorge Lookout from where you can see the Mossman River and some mountains in the distance.
 We were surprised by how many people only walked this tiny bit and not the rest of the tracks.